cassels/cassels.github.io/_posts/2015-01-25-writing-in-fountain-is-much-more-productive.md

 ---
-title: Writing in Fountain is much more Productive.
+title: Writing in Fountain is much more Productive
 desc: Fountain will do to Screenwriters, what DSLRs have done for Filmmakers.
 Fountain is built for the modern day writer.
 It's simple, elegant, and free.
 thumb:
   url : /imgs/posts/thumbs/fountain-logo.png